peeviddy/ClubHop/README.md

 :ant: Can't return to map view without logging out and logging back in

 :ant: Can only see events that you marked as "going" or "maybe"

+:ant: Logging in as a different user has caused occasional crashes